dlaliberte/bikeshed-intro/index.md

 1. Start with the template generated above, or copy a spec that is similar.
 See the example specs listed below.
 2. Add WebIDL for each function.
 3. Describe each WebIDL block with prose text.
-4. Add Algorithms for each function.
+4. Add algorithms for each function.

 ### Add WebIDL